enkidevs/curriculum/sql/dql/basic-selects/select-cols.md

 | Bulbasaur | 45 | 49     |
 | Ivysaur   | 60 | 62     |
 | Venusaur  | 80 | 82     |

+Note that every time you run a query, you get a copy of your original table that contains only the requested columns.
+This resulting table is also commonly referred to as *resulting set*.
+It is also important to keep in mind that the *result set* isn't stored permanently in the database, and that it doesn't change any tables in the database.

 ---
 ## Practice